agaravan/localguide/main/wealthwise.md

 A comprehensive privacy policy is crucial for your app's success on the Play Store.
 It builds user trust and ensures compliance with global regulations like GDPR and CCPA.

-Here is a template you can use for the WealthWise app.
+Here is a template you can use for the WealthWise - India app.
 Simply fill in the bracketed information with your company's details.

 ***